AKSW/LSQ/README.md

 `./reinstall-debs.sh` (requires root access).

-#### Usage
+#### Quick Usage
-A quick reference for the typical process is as follows.
+A quick reference for the typical process is as follows:

 ```
 lsq probe file.log
 lsq rdfize file.log